Asmod4n/mruby-simplemsgpack/README.md

 ```
 to the build_conf.rb of the mruby directory

-mruby-simplemsgpack searches for msgpack-c on your system, if it can find it it links against it, there is also a bundled version of msgpack-c included if you don't have it installed in your system.
+mruby-simplemsgpack searches for msgpack-c on your system, if it can find it it links against it, otherwise it builds against msgpack-c from source.
-You need at least msgpack-c 1.
+You need at least msgpack-c 1 and depending on your system also pkg-config.

+For building from source you need to have cmake installed on your system, take a look at https://github.com/msgpack/msgpack-c/blob/c_master/QUICKSTART-C.md#install-with-source-code for more information.

 Example
 -------